marcelbioinf/Job-scheduling-problem/README.md

 # Job-scheduling-problem
-Python and C++ algorithms for solving Flow Shop problem Problem is solved by two different algorithms - exact algorithm with Branch & Bound approach and heuristic genetic algorithm.
+Python and C++ algorithms for solving Flow Shop problem.
+Problem is solved by two different algorithms - exact algorithm with Branch & Bound approach and heuristic genetic algorithm.